 Levothyroxine (a synthetic form of the hormone thyroxine) is given to people who don’t produce enough thyroid hormone – as is the case in congenital hypothyroidism or Hashimoto’s thyroiditis.

 Levothyroxine reproduces the hormone that your body produces naturally.
-It currently comes in three different tablet strengths: 25mcg, 50mcg and 100 mcg.
+It currently comes in five different tablet strengths: 12.5mcg, 25mcg, 50mcg, 75mcg and 100mcg.

 The amount of levothyroxine your child is prescribed will depend on their size and weight and also on the results of their thyroid blood tests.
 The blood tests take place regularly to make sure that thyroid levels are within the reference range, and the amount of levothyroxine prescribed will be adjusted accordingly.
 As your child grows, they will usually need more levothyroxine.

 Levothyroxine may also be given as part of the treatment for an over-active thyroid.
 This treatment is known as ‘block and replace’.